rasbt/py-args/glob-replace/README.md

                         String to be replaced.
   -r REPLACE, --replace REPLACE
                         String to replace the search query with.
+  -f REPLACE_FROM_FILE, --replace_from_file REPLACE_FROM_FILE
-  -w, --walk            Applies the global replacement recursively to sub-directorires.
+                      Link to a text file that contains the text to replace the query with -w, --walk            Applies the global replacement recursively to sub-directorires.
   -e EXTENSIONS, --extensions EXTENSIONS
                         Only process files with particular extensions.
 Comma separated, e.g., ".txt,.py"